dpzrz/SYS-265/lab03.md

 ### Using Git on Docker

 Github is what we've been using for all out tech journals and documentation for CNCS classes.
-Were utilizing git fro this lab to allow our user to `push` `pull` `clone` and `commit`.
+Were utilizing git for this lab to allow our user to `push` `pull` `clone` and `commit`.

 Were first tasked with loading a whole git repositorty made specifically for this lab.
 For me this repisisotory is named tech-journal-private.
 Using the git `clone` command we can copy over the entirety of the repo onto our docker machine.